ADAMay 18, 2026, 9:30 AM1 min read

 2. Eliminate Frustrated Language

 Do not write emails complaining about the administrative burden of accommodation, such as: "We cannot keep making exceptions for you."
 This wording is interpreted as hostility towards protected accommodation rights.
-Use a professional template: "We want to discuss support that may assist you in performing core duties, and will initiate the interactive process with HR."
+Keep communication professional: "We want to discuss support that may assist you in performing core duties, and will initiate the interactive process with HR."

 3. Focus on Essential Job Functions